steffengraber/microcircuit-PD14-model/PyNEST/INSTALL.md

   pip install -U pip
   pip install .
   ```
-  + import the python package `microcircuit` in your python applications
+  + you can now import the python package `microcircuit` in your python applications (irrespective of your current working folder)
   ```python
   import microcircuit
   ```